GeoNode/documentation/advanced/contrib/subsites/index.rst

 Geonode Subsites
 ================

-Enable the possibility to have subsites in GeoNode.

-The subsite is virtual so no additional code is needed to set up the subsites.
+Enable creating subsites in GeoNode without deploying additional instances.
+The subsite is virtual, no additional code is required.

-Practically, it let the user create sub-domain in the same geonode without deploy additional instances.

 For example

 .. code-block::

         http://localhost:8000/ # <-- geonode homepage
-        http://localhost:8000/subsite_1/ # <--- same geonode, but it can be used as a different website http://localhost:8000/subsite_2/ # <--- same geonode, but it can be used as a different website http://localhost:8000/subsite_3/ # <--- same geonode, but it can be used as a different website http://localhost:8000/subsite_4/ # <--- same geonode, but it can be used as a different website
+        http://localhost:8000/subsite_1/ # <--- same geonode, but it can be used as a different geonode http://localhost:8000/subsite_2/ # <--- same geonode, but it can be used as a different geonode http://localhost:8000/subsite_3/ # <--- same geonode, but it can be used as a different geonode http://localhost:8000/subsite_4/ # <--- same geonode, but it can be used as a different geonode